-- All of the sites are cared for by Historic Environment Scotland (HES) on behalf of Scottish Ministers. - The WHS and its buffer zone are managed in partnership with Orkney Islands Council (OIC), Scottish Natural Heritage (SNH) and the Royal Society for the Protection of Birds (RSPB). - The WHS plays an active and important role in the lives of the people of Orkney, providing economic, cultural, educational and spiritual benefits.
+- All of the sites are cared for by Historic Environment Scotland (HES) on behalf of Scottish Ministers. - The WHS and its buffer zone are managed in partnership with Orkney Islands Council (OIC), NatureScot and the RSPB. - The WHS plays an active and important role in the lives of the people of Orkney, providing economic, cultural, educational and spiritual benefits.